 I wanted to do something aesthetically pleasing for you, so I made that rose by peeling off the skin of the mango with a vegetable peeler, and then using that same tool to peel thin strips of mango flesh.
 I then rolled one into a tight spiral for the center of the rose, and kept wrapping additional strips around it for the rose “petals”.
 Not interested in going through that trouble?
 Your dessert will be great no matter how you slice or dice your mango.
 (Don’t like mango at all?
 This sticky rice also tastes great with ripe kiwi, grilled pineapple, or other tropical fruits.)

 When your rice cooker tells you it’s done doing its thing, quickly remove the pot from the heat and add your condensed milk.
 Mix gently (I use a rice paddle for this) so as to not mush up the rice, but make sure the condensed milk is well incorporated, tasting along the way to sweeten the rice to your liking.
 Leave the rice covered to keep it from drying out.
+Now you’ve got your Thai coconut sticky rice!

 To serve, plate the blue sticky rice together with the mango.
 Drizzle with some additional condensed milk over everything to bring the whole dish together and sprinkle some sesame seeds on top if you’d like a little extra texture.
+And there you have it!
+Let us know what you think of your mango coconut sticky rice when you try it!

 For more food ideas from me, check out my Instagram, @lilybubbletea.